wp-plugins/loginradius-for-wordpress/readme.txt

 Stable tag: 2.4.2
 License: GPLv2 or later

-Let your users log in, comment and share via their accounts with popular ID providers such as Facebook, Google, Twitter, Vkontakte and over 20 more!
+Let your users log in, comment and share via their accounts on popular social networks such as Facebook, Google, Twitter, Vkontakte and over 20 more!

 == Description ==
 Enable social login and social sharing on Wordpress websites by letting users log in through their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more! <br /><br />

-<b>Why use Social Login?</b> - Social Login eliminates the annoying registration process that all online users have come to dread, so your users are just one click away from logging in to your website.
-It also attracts more traffic to your website and helps boost your user base.<br /><br />
-Other than social login, this plugin also provides User Profile Data and Social Analytics.
-Social Login plugin is available in 8 different languages - English, French, Spanish, Russian, Italian, Chinese, Japanese and German
+Just install this FREE plugin and enable:<br /><br />

+<b>1) Social login </b>- Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
+This will increase your sign-up rate up to 150% and you can quickly build a loyal customer base!<br /><br />

+<b>2) Social Sharing </b>- Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.<br /><br />

+<b>3) Social Commenting </b>- Your users can now post comment with their social IDs.
+Option available to auto approve comments for social ID providers.<br /><br />

+<b>4) User Profile Data & Social Analytics </b>- Every time a user logs in, it fetches user profile data and store them in your WordPress database.
+These data and IP based data are used to present a unique social analytics to understand your userbase.<br /><br />

+<b>5) Single sign-on </b>- Enable single sign-on in your WordPress multisite website.
+Our plugin support both domain-based and/or directory based features of multisite WordPress.<br /><br />

-= Live Demo =
+= Plugin Live Demo =
 * Wordpress: http://wordpress.loginradius.com
 * BuddyPress: http://buddypress.loginradius.com
 * BBPress: http://bbpress.loginradius.com